qualcomm/resource-tuner/Docs/README.md

 Where:
 - `duration`: Duration in milliseconds for the tune request
 - `priority`: Priority level for the tune request (HIGH: 0 or LOW: 1)
-- `num`: Number of Resources
+- `num`: Number of resources
-- `res`: List of resource OpCode, Value pairs to be tuned as part of this request
+- `res`: List of resource OpId, Values to be tuned as part of this request

 Example:
 ```bash